abidkhan484/qalam/docs/5-LLM_EVALUATION.md

   } catch (error) {
     // Log the error for debugging
-    console.error('LLM evaluation failed:', error);
+    console.error('LLM comparison failed:', error);

-    // Return a 503 error to the client throw new ServiceUnavailableError('Unable to evaluate verse at this time.
+    // Return a 503 error to the client throw new ServiceUnavailableError('Unable to compare verse at this time.
 Please try again.');
   }
 }
 ```